 The product must meet the needs of customers.
 This category also includes packaging, as well as services and guarantees, which could come with the purchase.
 The key area in this framework is to understand the distinctive characteristics of the product in comparison to the competitors' products (see benchmarking).

 Generally, 3 different approaches are used to set the price of a product:

 - Value-Based Pricing

 The “right” price is the one, which maximizes the revenue.
-To sell the greatest amount to the best price possible, we need to know how people value the product; therefore a value-based pricing is usually recommended.
+To sell the greatest amount at the best price possible, we need to know how people value the product; therefore value-based pricing is usually recommended.